Public Domain meets the MCU

 This particular review looks at the first episode of the second season of the podcast feed as a whole.
 More information can be found on their website as to the different shows they have available.

-The cast of characters remains constant, but every episode a new character from the public domain.
-For this episode its the relatively recent addition from classic literature: Sherlock Holmes.
-In the beginning, we learn about Holmes through Jane Eyre more or less fan-girling about his knowledge.
+The cast of characters remains constant, but every episode introduces a new character from the public domain, if only for a one-off storyline.
+For this episode, its the relatively recent addition from classic literature: Sherlock Holmes.
+In the beginning, we learn about Holmes through Jane Eyre more or less fan-girling about his deductive skills.
 Oddly enough Sherlock doesn’t steal the show like the BBC series, starring Benedict Cumberbatch.

 The story told is primarily comedic.
 By far the funniest member and the source of most recurring gags is Beowulf.
-The actor’s old english accent is hysterical and when added with the physical humor is hilarious beyond reason.
+The actor’s old english accent is hysterical and when added with the physical humor, it’s hilarious beyond reason.

 One of the more fascinating elements about the show is that it is a live performance.
 The engaged audience adds to the level of enjoyment on the podcast.
 Like yawning, laughter is contagious, and you’re certainly laughing with the audience every time a joke lands.
 For those who hate laugh tracks in sitcoms, might get annoyed at the constant laughter, but you can’t deny it adds to the overall experience of the live performance—which is by far the most entertaining aspect of this production company, even while listening by yourself with the theater of the mind.